Origins

 Subscribe now and get the latest updates as we examine photography and lens-based media through interviews, lectures, and critical essays.

-The programs include free and open-to-the-public programs and content in 2022-23.
-Subscribe and stay tuned for more content as we unfold this discussion series.
+The programs include free and open-to-the-public programs and content in 2022-2024.
+Subscribe and stay tuned for more content as we continue to unfold this discussion series.

 The Democratic Lens lecture series will include six sections, each with a corresponding humanities theme, historical era, and selection of contributing scholars.
 In alignment with NEH Special Initiative’s “A More Perfect Union” theme, scholars will present photographs that connect audiences to the diverse cultures, landscapes, histories, and individuals who collectively shaped the nation.
 The Democratic Lens will prioritize underrepresented histories to emphasize the diversity of the citizenry.
 We will present accounts that illustrate the challenges our country has endured and the stories of how Americans have worked together to overcome them.